C3BI-pasteur-fr/python-solutions-1/source/Data_Types.rst

    >>> s = "TACCTTCTGAGGCGGAAAGA"
    >>> l = list(s)
    # take care reverse() reverse a list in place (the method do a side effect and return None )
-   # so if you don't have a obect reference on the list you cannot get the reversed list!
+   # so if you don't have a object reference on the list you cannot get the reversed list!
    >>> l.reverse()
    >>> print l
    >>> ''.join(l)